AntonioIndindoli/Unity-Project/README.md

 # "Back Rooms"
+Please note - This repository isn't actively used and is for demonstration purposed only

 This project is still in development, but is in a playable state.
 The main gameplay revolves around escaping a randomly generated labyrinth while avoiding a monster.
 The monster is able to detect the player using multiple metrics including proximity to the player, whether the player is within line of sight, whether the player is in a hiding spot, or if the player is making a lot of noise.
 There is no way of fighting the monster which was done to make the player more fearful.
 Instead, the player must run away or hide.